A Handful of History

 Morrowind (and Tamriel Rebuilt/Project Tamriel) depict the end of a dreamless, hopeless era.
 The continent-spanning empire a regicidal warlord forged four centuries ago with the help of a god-robot of a dead race has been in terminal decline for half its existence, the reigning Emperor broken by years spent in hell at the behest of one of his closest advisors.
 Pietism, corruption, and adventurism are on the rise as civil order slowly but irrevocably crumbles.
 Petty nobles are jockeying for positions on top of the wasteyard that will follow the Empire’s inevitable collapse, heretical sects preying on the desperate are on the rise, and the Lords of Oblivion are drawn to mortal affairs ever more, sensing the onset of necrosis.

 Later games have gone in a different direction entirely and the secret, hidden lore of Cosmic TES barely relates to it at all.
-If it does, it merely laughs at it knowingly, as Jesus did to Judas.
+If it does, it merely laughs at it knowingly, as Jesus did in the presence of Judas.

 Much more than just building a bigger version of Vvardenfell on the mainland or rebuilding different TES games in an older engine, we are committed to creating something that hits the same sweet spot that Morrowind did.
 Something with the same alien feeling, the same political development, the same internal coherency, the same feeling of history, while at the same time bringing new, non-derivative, interesting locales, people, and events into the game.